 Equity ratio = Total equity / Total assets

-If you’re surprised that it’s simple, hopefully that’s a good surprise!
+If you’re surprised that the formula is that simple, hopefully, that’s a good surprise!
 This is an easy number to calculate as long as you have your numbers handy from your balance sheet.

 There are two main elements of the equity ratio.
 Let’s go over what both mean:

-Total assets: Total assets is the combination of two sources: both debt and equity.
-Hopefully, you can start to see how this reveals how much debt your company has, since assets are a combination of debt and equity.
+Total assets: Total assets is a combination of two sources: debt and equity.
+Hopefully, you can start to see how this reveals how much debt your company has.

 Let’s go through a few equity ratio examples so you can see the equity ratio formula in action.